Fujifilm GFX100RF Review

 I realize the X-Pro cameras are interchangeable lens cameras.
 Still, as mentioned above, the GFX100RF is similar in size and weight, which is incredible for a camera featuring a sensor four times the size of the APS-C sensors found in the X-Pro cameras.
 And the GFX100RF includes a lens!

-I was concerned that the handling would differ from the X-Pro cameras, as the body is taller and slightly thicker, but there was no need for worry.
+I was concerned that the handling would differ from that of the X-Pro cameras, as the body is taller and slightly thicker, but there was no need to worry.
 The camera feels great in the hand, and the grip helps you get a good handle on things.

-The GFX100RF has two SD card slots, which is important if you use the camera for professional gigs where backup can be crucial.
+The GFX100RF has two SD card slots, which is essential if you use the camera for professional gigs where a backup can be crucial.
 In comparison, the Leica Q3 only has one card slot.

-The EVF is great!
-It’s sharp, vibrant, with adequate resolution.
+The EVF is excellent!
+It’s sharp, vibrant, and has adequate resolution.
 It is undoubtedly a highlight of the GFX100RF.

 Fujifilm X-Pro2 and GFX100RF size comparison